Logo

 If you don’t and instead insist on daily meetings and interactions, you are wasting your money on costs that have nothing to do with software development, and you are frustrating your developer with a lack of trust.

-They may not be a part of the current project, but it’s practically a free evaluation for what to work on down the road.
+They may not be a part of the current project, but it’s a free evaluation for what to work on down the road.

 See Related: Upwork Alternatives for Freelancing